blocktivist/ethernaut/README.md

 cast wallet import sepoliaKey --interactive
 ```

-For each challenge, deploy a new instance through the browser using the same private key.
+For each challenge, deploy a new instance through the browser using the `sepoliaKey`.

-To fetch the `instanceAddress` from the console, run
+To fetch the `instanceAddress` from the console, run:

 ```
 contract.address
 ```

-Follow the instructions in the `src` directory.
+Follow the instructions in the `Solution.md` file.
 Finally, submit the instance through the browser to solve the challenge.

 ## Credits